rachelMae/ParallelizationOfProceduralContentGeneration/README.md

 Run from the Perlin Noise generator file, You can specify the size in the file before executing for both 2d and 3d noise to be generated into a png format.

+## Running Wave Function Collapse

+Run wave collapse from the main.java file.
+Find it in the src file with the next algorithm.

+## Running Worley Noise